gahjelle/talks/20200425_pythonpizza_import/README.md

 - [ [Slides] ](20200425_import.md)
 - [ [Code] ](code/)

 The slides were presented using [`mdp`](https://github.com/visit1985/mdp).
-The content of the slides are available below.
+The content of the slides are available below, adapted to a flat text file.

 **Import Anything: Playing with Python's Import System**

 Geir Arne Hjelle

+> **Disclaimer:**
+>
+> I've been so preoccupied with whether or not I could, I
+> didn’t stop to think if I should.

 ---